• Facebook

 For comprehensive guidance related to the implementation of Washington’s current graduation requirements, please see the following resources for detailed information:

-With regards to continued impacts on learning and credit recovery from the COVID pandemic, the Class of 2023 will, as of current rules, be the last graduating class able to access a Graduation Requirement Emergency Waiver (GREW) that includes up to 2.0 credits and the graduation pathway.
+With regards to continued impacts on learning and credit recovery from the COVID pandemic, students graduating by August 31, 2023 in the 2022-23 school year may access the Graduation Requirement Emergency Waiver (GREW) that includes up to 2.0 credits and the graduation pathway.
 For more detailed information, please explore the State Board of Education’s website.

 The State Board of Education (SBE) passed permanent rules in July 2021, allowing for individual students to use a Graduation Requirement Emergency Waiver (GREW) if their ability to earn all credits and/or complete a Graduation Pathway was impacted by the COVID-19 public health crisis.
 This waiver should be used only after high schools have made a "good faith effort" to help students meet all graduation requirements and only if the student can still demonstrate their preparation for their post-high school plan.